Universal Plug-and-Play Content Translation for SitecoreAI: Introducing the XCentium Content Translate Marketplace App

 From the marketer's perspective, the entire translation workflow lives inside a single sidebar panel in Sitecore AI Pages.
 Here is the end-to-end flow:

-- Sitecore-managed configuration.
+• Sitecore-managed configuration.
 Service credentials are stored as structured items under /sitecore/system/Settings/Content Translator/.
-Administrators configure once; editors pick from the list no editor ever touches an API key.
+Administrators configure once, and editors simply select from the list.
+No editor ever touches an API key.

-- Smart field classification.
+• Smart field classification.
 The panel automatically filters out system fields, GUIDs, date strings, image XML, and file references.
-Only the fields that have translatable human content appear in the list.
+Only the fields containing translatable human content appear in the list.

 The Editor Experience: A Four-Step Wizard